JLGaumnitz/mongo-news-scraper/README.md

 ![Mongo News Scraper Start](./imagesForReadme/mongo_news_scraper_04_saved_articles_start.PNG)

 The article is then moved from the Home page and moved to the Saved Articles page.
 Click on "My Saved Articles" in the navigation bar.
-And you will see the list with buttons for adding a note or removing it from your list of saved articles.
+You will then see the list of saved articles, each with two buttons to "Add a Note" or "Remove from Saved Articles", which do exactly what they say.

 ![Mongo News Scraper Start](./imagesForReadme/mongo_news_scraper_05_saved_articles_list.PNG)